 4. Tybee Island

 Tybee Island is about 15 minutes from downtown Savannah.
-The island has a nice beach area where people go and relax.
+The island has a lovely beachfront area where people go and relax.
 They have a popular pier and pavilion that can get pretty crowded during summer.
 Tybee Island also has a few restaurants and hotels to cater to tourists.
 Spanky’s and The Crab Shack are popular places to eat.

 If you like to shop, Savannah has a few options for you.
 There are two malls in the Savannah city limits.
-They are the Savannah Mall, located on the south side of town, and Oglethorpe Mall, which is in midtown.
-A Tanger Outlets is also located in Pooler, GA, right outside Savannah.
+They are the Savannah Mall, located on the south side of town, and Oglethorpe Mall, midtown.
+A Tanger Outlets is also found in Pooler, GA, right outside Savannah.

 6. Grayson Stadium